aembke/fred.rs/README.md

 ## Interface Features

 The Redis interface has many functions and compile times can add up quickly.
-Interface features begin with `i-` and control which public interfaces are built.
+Interface features begin with `i-` and control which public interfaces are built.g

 | Name            | Default | Description                                                                                                   |
 |-----------------|---------|---------------------------------------------------------------------------------------------------------------|